 These governance policies outline how the Board will operate and set standards and performance expectations that create the basis for the Board to monitor and evaluate performance as part of its ongoing monitoring and review cycle.
 (See 3-year review programme).

-In developing the Board's roles and responsibilities policy, the Board has considered section 127 of Education and Training Act 2020 which sets out the objectives of school Boards, (as set out below).
+In developing the Board's roles and responsibilities policy, the Board has considered section 127 of Education and Training Act 2020 which sets out the objectives of school Boards.

-127 Objectives of boards in governing schools
+127 Objectives of Boards in governing schools